danhalsim/Assignment-6/README.md

 This project is a weather dashboard application.
 You can search for your city to find its current weather and its forecast for the next 5 days.
 The application will also store your recent searches.

+This application uses OpenWeather API for weather data and local storage to store search history.

 ## Table of Contents

 - [Installation](#installation)